tsiemens/acb/README.md

 # ACB

-A golang CLI tool for calculating adjusted cost basis (ACB) and capital gains.
+A CLI tool for calculating adjusted cost basis (ACB) and capital gains.
 This is primarily designed for Canadians filing tax returns, who have stocks, RSUs, ESPPs, etc.

 ## Features